 Normally, the process of transition from Primary schooling to secondary school will commence during the first half of the last year of primary school.
-This will include some/all of the following depending upon the state/territory you are in.
-A helpful page can be found at Tips for starting [Primary and] Secondary School which, while Victorian oriented, contains things common to all systems.
-Similar pages include Getting ready to start secondary school [Queensland], Starting Secondary School [Raising Children Network], while there are support materials on Starting High School available from NSW, including Moving into Year 7 in a NSW Government School, which provides an ‘Information Guide and Expression of Interest Form For Parents and Carers’.
-The same document is available here in multiple languages.
+This will include some/all of the following depending upon the specific state/territory.
+Helpful pages are found at Tips for starting [Primary and] Secondary School which, while Victorian oriented, contains things common to all systems.
+Similar pages include Getting ready to start secondary school [downloadable Word document, Queensland], Starting Secondary School [Raising Children Network], while there are support materials on Starting High School available from NSW, including Getting ready for high school, which provides information plus a number of checklists of things you should consider as part of the process.
+Going to a Public School brings a number of areas together.
+Moving into Year 7 in a NSW Government school, ‘An information guide and expression of interest form for parents/carers’, is available here in multiple languages.

 - Parents & students are asked to nominate a Secondary school.
 This is usually done during Term 2 [Tasmania - by June] of the last primary year of schooling.

 - In each state/territory you may have a choice of applying for one, or more, of the following.